-Beginning June 13, 2017, Plain Language Labelling Regulations came into effect for non-prescription drugs.
-The intention of these Regulations were:
+Beginning June 13, 2017, Plain Language Labeling Regulations came into effect for non-prescription drugs.
+The intention of these Regulations was:

 - Simplifying and making the label text clearer for the consumer – Language is meant to be prominently displayed with labels and packages to be formatted and presented in a manner that does not prevent understanding of the information.